ivogeorg/cpe1040-cre-week9-part1/program-notes.md

          which results in `'1011'`.
 Note the empty string `'''`, on which `join()` is called.
 The idea is that the string on which `join()` is called will be the delimiter of the joined strings.
 If instead it were `' '` (a single space), the result would be `'1 0 1 1'`.
    3. Put (1) and (2) together, by switching to a blank screen when the 25th (i = 24) bit is selected with the press of the **B** button.
 Note that you have to use index `j = i - 24` for the second page, because you are starting anew, or `len(bit_pattern) - 25`. _See next section._
    4. Calculating which LED _(x: 0-4, y: 0-4)_ position corresponds to a bit at a specific index in a 32-bit pattern _(i: 0-31)_.
-      1. Check the coordinate system by lighting one LED at a time with the proper function of the display object.
+      1. Check the coordinate system by lighting one LED at a time with the proper function of the [`display`](https://microbit-micropython.readthedocs.io/en/latest/display.html) object.
 Find where the origin _(0, 0)_ is.
-      2. Remember the basic equations for finding the x-coordinate and y-coordinate from the index i (the 5 comes because we have a 5-by-5 matrix of LEDs):
+      2. The basic equations for finding the x-coordinate and y-coordinate from the index i (the 5 comes because we have a 5-by-5 matrix of LEDs):
-         - `x = i % 5` (modulo operator, which leaves only the remainder of the division)
+         - `x = i % 5` (modulo operator, which leaves only the remainder of the integer division)
          - `y = i // 5` (integer division, which leaves only the whole part of the division as an integer)
-      3. Since the index starts at _0_, you actually use `len(bit_pattern)` for the current index.
+      3. Since the index starts at _0_, you can actually use `len(bit_pattern)` for the current index.
 Think about it!
       4. Depending on where _(0, 0)_ happens to be, one of the equations or both equations might need to be adjusted. _Note that we are assuming that x is “across”/”horizontal” and y is “up-down”/”vertical”.
 If they are not (that is, they are reversed) the equations have to be reversed._
-         - They work in their original form if _(0, 0)_ is _top-left_.
+         - They work in their original form if _(0, 0)_ is at the _top-left_.
          - If _x=0_ is on the right, instead of left, the equation becomes `x = 4 - (i % 5)`.
 This corresponds to _mirroring along the vertical axis_.
 Check it!
          - If _y=0_ is at the bottom, instead of at the top, the equation becomes `y = 4 - (i // 5)`.
 This corresponds to _mirroring along the horizontal axis_.
 Check it!
    5. Adding a blinking cursor.